 Are there tours to Český Krumlov?

-Yes, there are. Český Krumlov is a popular day trip from Prague so you’ll find quite a few options.
-I would recommend using this tour from Prague.
+It’s a popular day trip from Prague so you’ll find quite a few options.
+These are the ones I would recommend:

 For a very affordable and comfortable hotel, Penzion Na Podlesí ve Zlaté Koruně is a great place.